-Before I started this blog, I don’t think I’d ever touched a can of spray paint in my life.
+Before I started this blog, I don’t think I had ever touched a can of spray paint in my life.
 Now, it’s one of my favorite things.
-I have painted everything from an old locker to closet doors to wire baskets to our clothes dryer, but there is one question I get asked over and over again, and it’s this:
+I have spray painted everything from an old locker to closet doors to our clothes dryer, but there is one question I get asked over and over again…

-The short answer is “no”, but let me tell you why the answer is no.
+The short answer is “yes”, but let me tell you why the answer is yes.

 Texture of the Bins: Glossy

 Type of Spray Paint Used: Rustoleum Hammered Metal